 If any employee, contractor or student of Product School enters into a consensual relationship that is romantic or sexual in nature with another participant, or if one of the parties is in a supervisory or instructional capacity in which the other party works or studies, the parties should either notify the appropriate supervisor, or Product School’s CEO.

-Once the relationship is made known to Product School, the company will be able to review the situation in light of all the facts (reporting relationship between the parties, effect on co-workers, titles of the parties, etc.) and will be able to determine whether one or both parties need to be moved to another job, cohort or department.
-If it is determined that one party must be moved, and there are jobs in other departments available for both, the parties may decide who will be the one to apply for a new position.
+Once the relationship is made known to Product School, the company will be able to review the situation in light of all the facts (reporting relationship between the parties, effect on co-workers, titles of the parties, etc.) and will be able to determine whether one or both parties need to be moved to another job, cohort, location or department.
+If it is determined that one party must be moved, and there are jobs or cohort availability in other departments or locations available for both, the parties may decide who will be the one to apply for a new position or move to a new location/cohort.
 If the parties cannot amicably come to a decision, or the party is not chosen for the position to which he or she applied, the parties will contact human resources, which will decide which party should be moved.
 That decision will be based on which move will be least disruptive to the organization as a whole.
-If it is determined that one or both parties must be moved, but no other jobs are available for either party, the parties will be given the option of terminating their relationship or resigning.
+If it is determined that one or both parties must be moved, but no other jobs or cohorts/locations are available for either party, the parties will be given the option of terminating their relationship or resigning.

 Retaliation & Complaint Process